 Yoga calms the mind through movement and breath and in turn opens the heart.

-It is with an open heart that I receive from God.
+And it is with an open heart that I am able to receive from God.

 I had been closed off.
 Anger had hardened my heart.
-I believed the lie that the hard shell I had so carefully built, was protecting me from any more hurt.
+And I believed the lie that the hard shell I had so carefully built, was protecting me from any more hurt.
 But, in reality, this self-forged wall was was suffocating the life force right out of me.
-The practice of Holy Yoga integrated my senses, softened my heart and brought me into the reality of His love and grace.
+The practice of Soul Yoga integrated my senses, softened my heart and brought me into the present moment where I found His love and grace waiting for me.

 My expectations melted away and I was met with His reality.

-I now approach Holy yoga like other spiritual disciplines.
-It is a tool that brings me back into His reality when I feel lost or disconnected.
+I now approach Soul Yoga like other spiritual disciplines.
+It is a practice that brings me into the present moment where I find Him alive, moving and deeply loving.

 I’d love for you to come and join or connect with me about ways to try from home!
 May He meet you and continue to transform you from the inside out, one breath at a time.